Harshit-shrivastav/Affiliate-Telegram-Bot/README.md

 ## Generating Telethon Session String

 If you don't already have a Telethon session string, you can generate one on the [Telegram.tools](https://telegram.tools/session-string-generator#telethon,user).
-Once generated, copy the session string and use it as `SESSION` file for auto-forwarding messages.
+Once generated, copy the session string and use it as `SESSION` var for auto-forwarding messages.

 ## Contributing